 From the airport, a ceremonial motorcade will escort Sheikh Hasina to Movenpick Hotel Riyadh, where she would stay for two days.

 On May 21, the Bangladesh premier will attend the AIA Summit.
+She will also join the inauguration of "Global Centre for Combating Extremist Thought".

 Sheikh Hasina will also attend lunch banquet to be hosted by the Custodian of the Two Holy Mosques.